berk1835/RNA-Seq-Oct2022/README.md

 ```

 To use this R script you will need to download your HISAT2/STAR aligned bam files and place them into your working directory for RStudio.
-The load this script and work through each step.
+Then load this script and work through each step.
 Modifying the script to your needs.

 ## Contributing

+Harry Pollitt

+Email: hap39@aber.ac.uk

-Harry Pollitt, Rebekah White
+Rebekah White

+Email: rw617@exeter.ac.uk

 ## Acknowledgement